Who Was Vincent Gigante?

-Vincent Gigante - known as the "Oddfather" — was an Italian-American mobster and boss of the Genovese crime family.
+Born in New York City in 1928, Vincent Gigante — also known by such nicknames as "the Chin" and "the Oddfather" — was an Italian-American mobster who became head of the Genovese crime family in the early 1980s (though he wasn't officially named boss until the early '90s).
 He was known to wander the streets of Greenwich Village in a bathrobe, an elaborate act to make him seem insane.
-In 2003, this bizarre gangster admitted to have faked his mental problems for decades to protect him while on trial.
+In 2003 this bizarre gangster admitted to have faked his mental problems for decades to protect him while on trial.
 He died in 2005 at a medical center for federal prisoners.

-Mob boss Vincent Gigante was born on March 29, 1928, in New York City.
-Known for wandering the streets in a bathrobe mumbling to himself, Vincent Gigante is one of the strangest gangsters of our time.
-The suspected boss of the Genovese crime family, his supporters say the former boxer took one too many shots to the head and was incapable of running a massive crime syndicate.
+Infamous mob boss Vincent Louis Gigante — also known by the nicknames "the Chin," "the Oddfather" and "The Enigma in the Bathrobe" — was born on March 29, 1928, in New York City.
+Known for wandering the streets in a bathrobe mumbling to himself, Vincent Gigante was one of the strangest gangsters of our time and was the suspected boss of the Genovese crime family.
+His supporters say the former boxer took one too many shots to the head and was thus simply incapable of running a massive crime syndicate.

 After a boxing career that lasted 24 fights, joining the Army and subsequently being discharged for "anti-social behavior," Gigante took up a life of crime.
 Gigante's rise through the world of organized crime was bizarre.
-He was chosen by Capo Tommy Eboli to murder Genovese family boss Frank Costello, but botched the hit.
+He was chosen by Capo Tommy Eboli to murder Genovese family boss Frank Costello but botched the hit.
 Most would have thought that this mistake would have ended Gigante's life, but inexplicably he had risen to the rank of consigliere by the mid-1970s.

 This act worked until 1997, when Salvatore Gravano testified that Gigante was sane and was the head of the Genovese family.
 He was convicted of numerous counts related to racketeering and murder conspiracy and received a 12-year prison sentence.